How much RAM do I need for music production?

 RAM is easy to install, just pop it in and you are all set.
 And if you think about it, you can start out by using only one pair of RAM cards.
 You don’t need to use all 4 slots immediately.
 One thing you should be careful about is to get the right type of RAM.
 Most new motherboards probably use DDR4 RAM slots so make sure to buy this type of RAM or it won’t fit.
 Luckily RAM types aren’t developed as fast as CPU sockets so you will likely be set for a couple of years.
 And, if you are building a Windows pc or Hackintosh, make sure you get the 64-bit OS version or you’ll be stuck with 3GB of RAM.

 So, how much RAM do I actually need?
 Well, it depends on your needs.
 If you are an electronic music producer that only uses software synthesizers, drum samples and loops, lots of RAM isn’t really necessary.
 Your DAW and a couple of software synths will probably not even use more than 3GB or 4GB of RAM.

-But if you are building a new computer now, I would recommend getting 2x 8GB.
-This will give you plenty of headroom and also gives you the option to buy 2 more slots later on to increase your total memory to 32GB.
+But if you are building a new computer now, I would recommend getting 2x 16GB.
+This will give you plenty of headroom and also gives you the option to buy 2 more slots, later on, to increase your total memory to 64GB.

-If, however, you compose music with samples libraries of real instruments, a tad more space is probably a requisite.
+If, however, you compose music with sample libraries of real instruments, a tad more space is probably a requisite.
 Sampled instruments are made by recording each note of, let’s say a piano, at multiple velocities, with multiple microphone setups, and with different articulations.
-As these libraries are sometimes even recorded at a sample rate of 96KHz, memory suddenly becomes an important factor to take care of.
+As these libraries are sometimes even recorded at sample rates of 96KHz, memory suddenly becomes an important factor to take care of.

 Some sample libraries are over 50GB in size, but only part of this is sent over to RAM.
 Each time you load a new preset, new information is sent over to memory.
 But even then, one piano library can easily use up to 4GB of RAM.
 And this is just one library!